Kids Bike Components PART 3 - Shifters, Pedals, Wheelsets & Gearing

 (It's worth reading this, in conjunction with our advice on BikeFit and what you are trying to achieve with the correct components - CLICK HERE).
 So let’s take a look at the next key components, starting with;

 This is where their smaller hands and short fingers become the issue.
-Typical ‘STi’ style road shifters, developed of adults, use the entire lever to change to an easier gear, in an arc shape moving towards the bike.
+Shimano ‘STi’ road shifters, developed for adults are the worst offenders, using the entire lever to change to an easier gear, in an arc shape moving towards the bike.
 Little fingers (usually between 5 and 11yrs old) struggle with this, with the effect that they simply won’t bother to try, continuing up the road grinding a big gear.
 Microshift differs from Shimano’s STi shifters, by having a separate, smaller lever to shift to an easier gear - which is both nearer to the handlebars (reducing reach) and uses a smaller arc of travel, helping shorter fingers.
 About as good as mechanical road shifters get for small hands.

 The story is much easier on straight-bar bikes, as short-reach child-specific brake levers have been made for a long time by people like Tektro and are very simple to fit and adjust for the rider.
 The same can be said for gear shifters on straight-bar bikes, as modern Trigger shift designs are usually a nice and light action for little hands.
 Gripshift is best avoided, nice idea, but in practice they very quickly become stiff and unusable by kids.
 We recommend Box Components, the lightest action shifter we have used to date for young riders.

-Top Tip: kids will always struggle with brakes and gears, if the other components are incorrect, putting them in the wrong position to operate the shifters.
-Shifters need to be short-reach, but the other components to be correct too!
+Top Tip: kids will struggle with brakes and gears, if the other components are incorrect, putting them in the wrong position to operate the shifters.
+Shifters must be short-reach, but the other components need to be correct too!

-Straight bar bikes have more scope for larger gearing from the MTB world, with a popular choice being the Box Components 11-46t cassette with their very lightweight shifter.
-There is not a lot, that even the smallest rider on a 700c can’t get up with a 34T chainring and a 46t sprocket!
+Straight bar bikes have more scope for larger gearing from the MTB world, with a popular choice being 11-46t cassettes.
+There is not a lot, that even the smallest rider on a 700c can’t get up with a 30T chainring and a 46t sprocket!

 For road events the 700c wheelset choice presents slightly different issues, mainly around tyre profile.
 The common age groups to first use a 700c bike are U8, U10 and U12 riders using British Cycling gear rollouts of 5.1m, 5.4m and 6.05m respectively.
 The key age group the requires caution here is the U10’s, as their rollout is very sensitive to tyre choice...

-So you will see, particularly for U10’s, the tyre profile is critical to staying legally under the gear rollout limits.
+So you will see, particularly for U8/U10’s, the tyre profile is critical to staying legally under the gear rollout limits.
 If you don’t want to be one of the parents panicking to let the tyres down before a scrutineer checks your childs bike, the above combinations should be fine.
-However, you need to be careful with your choice of wheel rims.
-The modern trend is for wider and wider wheel rims, to suit the desire for wider tyres on road and ‘adventure’ gravel bikes.

 Top Tip: Lighter is better, so invest in the best.
 Once they are on a 700c wheel, they could be using that same quality wheelset 15 years from now - they won't grow out of it!